jas0nriverah/gpu-power-modeling/README.md

 pip install -e .
 ```

-The CLI has subcommands.
-Running with no subcommand defaults to `run` for backward compatibility.
+The CLI can be run through either entry point:

 ```bash
 gpu-power-pipeline run ...